JelleZijlstra/taxonomy/docs/about.md

 currently live in California, where I work for [Quora](https://www.quora.com) as a software engineer.

-I started the database as a child after I acquired a book that purported to list all known species of birds.
+I started the database as a child, probably around 2004, after I acquired a book that purported to list all known species of birds.
 I figured the birds were already done, so I should work on something else and picked mammals.
 I quickly lost any interest I may have had in birds.
 Using various books and websites, I put together a spreadsheet that I proudly named "4611 Dieren" (4611 Animals) because it listed 4611 species of extant mammals.
 But as I put together the list, I started learning about issues of taxonomy (different lists disagreed on which species were valid) and synonymy (sometimes old books listed names that were no longer in use).
 I started collecting taxonomic literature in order to make more informed decisions, and adding synonyms to the database so I could figure out what my old books were talking about.

 Over the years, I worked on the database on and off and it grew in size and scope.
 In college I learned programming and started writing tools to make it easier to maintain my